 Get an estimate of your State Pension – you can calculate it on gov.uk if you are unsure.
 Now take a look at your workplace or private pension statements to see what the estimates are for the monthly retirement income your pension may provide, if it’s converted into an annuity.
 Again, a reminder; this is only ball-park – but that annuity figure is one you’d receive as a regular retirement income, usually for life.
 The statement will probably assume that you don’t take a tax-free cash lump sum and it will be shown before tax.

 Finally for this stage, factor in any other income that you’re confident you’ll receive, such as benefits, rental income, savings and investments.
 Added together, you should now have an idea of how much money you may have available, on a monthly basis, when you retire.
+Although bear in mind that some of these income types might change depending on what happens in the financial markets or due to changes in regulation such as tax allowances.

 - Set those goals